pqnelson/pqnelson.github.com/index.md

 is I do.

-I also have a [wiki](./wiki/) of random notes on math and science.
+I also have a [wiki](./wiki/) of random notes on math and science, and an [org notebook](./org-notes/) experiment to see if I like org-mode.
 They're mildly polished, but not presentable in papers.
 More polished materials may appear in my [notebook](./notebk/).

 Send your angry emails to me at `PQNELSON AT GMAIL DOT REMOVE THIS DOT